TemiloluwaOgundeji/Server-Management-Automation/README.md

 ```
 ./zombie_test.py 10
 ```
-(This will create a zombie process (a defunct child process)
+(This will create a zombie process)